 You might need a lot more than that, though, so I really advise you to have your levels checked at least a couple of times a year.
 Learn how you can order your own lab tests to take at home.

 Yoga in particular has evidence that shows it can fight depression, but any activity will likely help.
 Some people benefit from cardiovascular exercise and the endorphins that it produces, but even a gentle, 20-minute walk (outside, if possible) can do wonders.

 6. Eat A Real Food Diet

 You’ve heard it before, but you are what you eat.
 I can’t think of a better reason to eat real, whole foods than because they make you feel good.
-Dr. Mercola has a great article with the top foods to fight depression.
 If you’re eating a clean eating diet, then you’re probably already eating most of these foods.

 7. Functional Medicine Lab Testing

 You wouldn’t believe the amazing tests that are available in functional medicine these days.
 You can test everything from your neurotransmitters to the integrity of your gut lining, both of which can impact your mental health.